What should I expect during my first visit?

 Cosmetic or Surgical Dermatology can treat a wide range of conditions affecting the skin, hair and nails, including, but not limited to, acne, psoriasis, rosacea, skin cancer, wrinkles, sun spots, brown spots, skin cancer, pigmentation problems, warts, rashes, bacterial or fungal skin and nail infections, stretch marks, spider and varicose veins, and sun damage.
 If you have a skin-related problem, a dermatologist is the best choice for lasting, effective treatment.

 As with any medical treatment, costs vary, depending upon the scale and severity of the condition, as well as the treatment method.
-However, many medical dermatology treatments may be covered under insurance plans, and we will help ensure you receive maximum benefits.
-For treatments not covered, we also offer a range of convenient payment options, and financing may also be available in some cases.
+We accept Medicare, which can cover many medical dermatology treatments.
+For those patients not covered by Medicare, we offer a range of convenient payment options, and financing may also be available in some cases.
+We accept CareCedit and GreenSky payment plans.
 We will work hard to make sure that your skin treatments are affordable!

 Generally speaking, laser treatment does not “hurt”.
 Most laser treatments are administered in pulses that last only a small fraction of a second, which minimizes how much you feel it.
 Many of our patients describe the sensation of fractional and CO2 lasers to be like the feeling of a rubber band snapping on the skin.
 If you have sensitive skin, you may also ask us about topical anesthetic options.